joaquimcascao/Tic-Tac-Toe/README.md

 # Tic Tac Toe — Console

-A simple Tic Tac Toe game that runs in the terminal using plain JavaScript.
+A simple Tic Tac Toe game that runs in the console using plain JavaScript.

 ## Overview
 This project implements the classic Tic Tac Toe game logic for two players in a console environment.